EMIRG-Group/Canada/README.md

     </div>
     <div class="expnote">
       Read it carefully.
 The UK's 9.2% is largely unwrought gold moving to London vaults for foreign investors, not British demand for Canadian goods.
 Strip that out and the honest picture is: roughly two-thirds United States, about 5% China, about 5% the EU, and a long tail.
 The EU and China together absorb about a tenth of what the US does, which is why "diversify away from America" is a decade-long project rather than a plan for this year.
+      <br><br><strong>Update, 3 September.</strong> July trade data moved this bar for the first time.
+Exports to destinations other than the United States rose 7.4% in the month to a record high, lifting the non-US share to 33.7%, while exports to the US fell 6.6% — the sharpest drop since April 2025.
+Much of that swing is falling gold and crude shipments rather than a structural shift, so one month proves nothing.
+It is still the best print the diversification argument has had.
     </div>
   </div>
 </header>